8o8inCodes/chrome-code-manager/README.md

 # chrome-code-manager

-This is still work in progres, I'd suggest not cloning this repo yet.

-## About

 This is a chrome react extention that will manage your Javascript code and inject them into specified webpages.

 ## Why?